 Fraser Valley and Fraser Canyon Updates

 Trip 29 Lower Stein Valley: The July 2023 Ponderosa Creek fire burned a huge section of the trail from Devil’s Staircase to past the suspension bridge.
-The trail is currently closed.
+The trail is currently open up to Devil’s Staircase Camp only.

 Coquihalla Updates

-Trip 30 Manson Ridge: The November 2021 floods washed out sections of the Sowaqua Creek FSR so the Sowaqua trailhead is currently inaccessible.
-The footbridge over Sowaqua Creek is washed out but you can detour by walking Richmond FSR.
+Trip 30 Manson Ridge: The November 2021 floods washed out sections of the Sowaqua Creek FSR so the Sowaqua trailhead is still inaccessible.
 The old logging road to Manson Ridge from Peers Creek Trailhead was reactivated in summer/fall 2020 and logging is now taking place along the road.
-The Hope Mountain Centre began construction of a new trail on the south side of Peers Creek in summer 2021 but it is not complete yet.
-The November 2021 floods washed out a section of the road and it is impassable.
-However, there is a pink flagged route that goes around the washout.
+The Hope Mountain Centre began construction of a new trail on the south side of Peers Creek in summer 2021 and they plan to officially open it in June 2024.
 As well, break-ins and vandalism are a problem at the Peers Creek trailhead.
 Instead, park at the Hope Visitor Centre and take a taxi to the trailhead.

 Skagit and Similkameen Updates

 Trip 34 Skagit River Trail: The November 2021 floods caused the Skagit River to change course.
 The bridge at the Sumallo Grove Trailhead is still is place but does not cross the river.
-The river is too wide and deep to wade, making this trip inaccessible until a new bridge is in place.
+At some times of the year, the river is too wide and deep to wade, making this trip inaccessible until a new bridge is in place.
+However, in late summer, it is an easy ford.
 As well, the same storms damaged the Silver Skagit Road, so the trail is also not accessible from the western trailhead.
+However, the Silver Skagit Road is scheduled to reopen in April, 2024.